CariWest/MonthOfCommits/README.md

-# MonthOfCommits
+# Month Of Commits

 This is a project to make commits to GitHub every day for a month.
-Commits might be anything from fixing a typo to adding a new feature to a project.
+Commits might be tiny, like fixing a typo, or big, like adding a new feature to a project.

 ## Finished Commits

-1. Start the Month of Commits project
+**6/27:** Start the Month of Commits project

 ## List of Potential Mini-projects